 My advice here is the same advice I give for how back to go with your story when they ask, “tell me about yourself” in an interview.

-You might be thinking there’s NOTHING in common between your past, and the jobs you want now, but there’s usually an angle you can find!
+You might be thinking there’s nothing in common between your prior professional experience and the jobs you want now, but there’s usually an angle you can find!

 When I was in college, I worked in customer service at Whole Foods Market.
 Not too glamorous, right?